moezamini/portfolio-1/README.md

 ## Publishing your Portfolio to the Web

-Once everything looks good, commit and push your changes:
+Once everything looks good, commit and push your changes.
+In the command line, it looks like this.

 ```bash
 git add .